-The 2006 inspection of the LUCs at LF007 found that the current administrative and physical controls are adequate to enforce the restrictions.
-There is no evidence that the contaminated soil at LF007 has been disturbed.
-Photograph 16 in Appendix B of this report shows the warning sign that has been placed at the entrance to the CAMU, which controls access to the CAMU, the Landfill 2 cover, and the locking chain that controls access.
-Photograph 17 shows the warning sign along the path toward the CAMU, and photograph 18 shows one of the four No Trespassing signs that mark the four corners of the CAMU.
+The 2007 inspection of the LUCs at LF007 found that the current administrative and physical controls are adequate to enforce the restrictions.
+There is no evidence that the contaminated soil at LF007 has been disturbed, other than the field work associated with the 2007 soil cleanup actions.
+Photograph 16 in Appendix B of this report shows the south side of the expanded CAMU.
+Photographs 17 and 18 show the warning sign along the path toward the CAMU.
+Photograph 19 shows the field team that was completing the CAMU construction, and photograph 20 shows the erosion protection skirt that was placed around the base of the CAMU.
 There is also no evidence that the active operations at Buildings 1360, 1365 and 1370 are compromising the land use controls in place on the portions of LF007 discussed above.